 The SawStop 10inch professional cabinet saw has a 52inch T-glide fence system.
 The rails are a heavy-gauge system for a perfect lockdown and reliable square cutting that does not come with deflection.

-There is the SawStop saw that has a 36inch T-glide fence system that is also reliable and efficient.
+The SawStop saw has a 36 inch T-glide fence system that is also reliable and efficient.
 The steel fence and rail are firm and solid.
 Check the adjusting screws before starting the saw machine.
 The locking handle is comfortable and secures the saw in place.

 - They have the same miter gauge.